A Showcase for Innovation in Ecological Enhancement

 Plant communities: Riparian Forest, Forested Wetland, Upland Forest, Wet Prairie, Emergent Marsh, Scrub Shrub

-Once used primarily for agriculture and timber production, the site included an irrigation pond, agricultural fields, a noble fir tree plantation, a residence, and a few acres of habitat planted with a diversity of trees and shrubs.
-Overgrown with virtually no understory, the noble fir tree plantation required thinning and planting.
-While the upper fields were ideal for farming, the lower floodplain area was marred by agricultural run-off into the Tualatin River, invasive weeds along the riparian corridor, and overall poor quality habitat.
+At the turn of the millennium, this acreage included an irrigation pond, agricultural fields, a noble fir tree plantation, a residence, and a few acres of habitat planted with a diversity of trees and shrubs.
+The noble fir tree plantation, overgrown with virtually no understory, required thinning and planting.
+While the upper fields were ideal for farming, the lower floodplain area was agriculturally unproductive, infested with invasive weeds along the riparian corridor and offering overall poor quality habitat.

-With a shared vision of building a community asset and a healthy watershed, Metro, the Natural Resources Conservation Service, and Clean Water Services allocated significant resources to improve The Farm.
-Metro and Clean Water Services also developed a Master Plan to guide improvements.
-Throughout the floodplain area, ecological enhancement efforts involved controlling the over-abundance of weeds, installing wood assemblages, and planting native woody and herbaceous vegetation.
+Throughout the floodplain area, ecological enhancement efforts involved controlling the over-abundance of weeds, installing large wood assemblages, decommissioning agricultural drain tiles, and planting native woody and herbaceous vegetation.
 On other parts of the property, a native filter strip was installed adjacent to the agricultural fields.
-The noble fir plantation is undergoing conversion from a monoculture into a diverse upland forest to attract a greater variety of birds and wildlife species.
+The noble fir plantation began undergoing conversion from a monoculture into a diverse upland forest to attract a greater variety of birds and wildlife species.